irst hAD – This post includes affiliate links. Please see my Disclosure page for more details.

 Arthur was a star and did his usual – slept through until about 5 or 6am, when he needed to come in bed with us for some extra comfort.
 Although, as the bed was so huge, we could pop him in the sleepyhead between us so we knew he was nice and safe.

 The morning went calmly from then onwards – although Arthur had a little wobble down at breakfast, I managed to rock him to sleep and pop him down on the sofa next to me in the breakfast room.
 He napped whilst I tucked into a delicious Eggs Benedict and a selection of fruit and pastries from the buffet.
 Living.
 The.
 Dream.

-Have you travelled with a baby?
+Have you stayed in a hotel with a baby?
 How did you find it?
-Let me know your experiences!
+I’d absolutely love to hear all of your experiences!